Top of page

 Advisors: Japp de Roode, David Civitello

-Research Interests: My research focuses on chemical ecology and energy budget modeling.
-I am interested in understanding how climate change may alter host-parasite interactions, and I use monarch butterflies, their milkweed plants and their protozoan parasites as a model system.
+Research Interests: Mackenzie's research focuses on chemical ecology and energy budget modeling.
+She is interested in understanding how climate change may alter host-parasite interactions, and she uses monarch butterflies, their milkweed plants and their protozoan parasites as a model system.

 Mitchell Kendzel